torte71/tmteststuff/backup.md

   (the default eMMC card is 8GB, use at least a 16GB pen drive)
 - KlipperScreen with active makerbase-automount.service\
   (this is the default for the original Sovol image and my klipperized Armbian images)
+- Reliable network connection (the backup will stop uncompleted when network connection drops too early)

 ### Prepare the USB pen drive
 - Format an USB pen drive with "exFAT"\